jjmartegarcia/machinelearning/README.md

 Welcome to the machine learning practical course !

-This repository provides a comprehensive resource to quickly familiarize yourself with machine learning concepts and techniques through practical examples and curated references.
+This repository provides a comprehensive resource to quickly familiarize yourself with machine learning concepts and techniques through practical guided excercises and curated references.

 ## Overview